chris4jahn/Cloud-Coffeebreak/_posts/2025-02-24-how-to-getting-started-with-azure.md

 9. **Connectivity** – Design secure and scalable network connectivity.
 10. **Identity and Access Management** – Secure authentication and authorization practices.
 11. **Workloads** – Optimize deployment strategies for critical applications.

+In this blog series we will go deeply in each of these topics.
+The first post is already prepared and will be released soon.
+Stay tuned.

 ## Conclusion